Hotchkiss M1909 Benét–Mercié machine gun: Manufacture

 Production began at the Hotchkiss factory in Saint-Denis, Paris, but in 1914, with the invading German army threatening the city, the French military authorities ordered the factory to be moved to Lyon.
 The following year, the British government invited Hotchkiss to set up a factory in Coventry.
 By the end of the war, this factory had manufactured over 40,000 M1909s.

 The U.S. version was made by Springfield Armory and by Colt's Manufacturing Company.
 Total production for the United States was 670.
 This was small compared to the huge production runs of firearms later in the 20th century, but this was a significant number for the size of the contemporary U.S. Army.
 The M1909's adoption coincided with the withdrawal of the .30-06 manually operated Gatling guns from the U.S. Army's arsenals.

 Service

 As the Hotchkiss M1909 (or Mle 1909), firing the 8 mm Lebel, it was adopted by the French military in 1909 but not issued as an infantry weapon.
-The 700 examples manufactured were used in the fortresses at Verdun in a defensive capacity, on some fighter aircraft, and in Mark V* tanks acquired from Great Britain.
+The 700 examples manufactured in the US were used in the fortresses at Verdun in a defensive capacity, on some fighter aircraft, and in Mark V* tanks acquired from Great Britain.

 A variant to use the .303 round was produced in Britain at the Coventry factory as the "Hotchkiss Mark I" and issued to some cavalry regiments.
 The MkI* variant, with the wooden stock replaced with a pistol grip, was widely used in British tanks during World War I.